 The mission of the Jeanette C. Rudy Nursing Program is to prepare caring and competent graduates who will provide excellent evidence-based nursing care for individuals, families, and communities across the lifespan.
-Emphasis will be placed on knowledge, skills, attitudes, and experiences that promote clinical reasoning, integrity, and life-long learning.
+Emphasis will be placed on knowledge, skills, attitudes, and experiences that promote clinical reasoning, clinical judgment, integrity, and life-long learning.

 The mission of the Master of Science in Nursing program is to build upon the undergraduate Bachelor of Science in Nursing degree to educate and empower the professional nurse for leadership that is adaptable in a rapidly changing, complex healthcare environment and allows them to function as a change agent in healthcare, education, and organizational system through an evidence-based curriculum leading to a concentration in Nursing Education or Nurse Executive Leadership and Administration.